 MORE ABOUT ME

-I’m the Minister for Spiritual Formation at Church of the Pilgrims (PCUSA) and ordained in the United Church of Christ.
+I am ordained in the United Church of Christ.
 I graduated from Union Theological Seminary in NYC where I fell in love with the art of liturgy.
-I live with deep gratitude for several communities which have formed me along the way: Denison University, the Jesuit Volunteer Corps, the Open Door Community, and Rikers Island NYC Jail.
-I also find life in Springsteen music, beekeeping, urban farming, vinyasa yoga, and my three kids and loveable spouse.
+I live with deep gratitude for several communities which have formed me along the way: Denison University, the Jesuit Volunteer Corps, the Open Door Community, Rikers Island NYC Jail and Church of the Pilgrims (PCUSA) in Washington, DC.
+I also find life in Springsteen music, beekeeping, urban farming, vinyasa yoga, and my three kids and loveable spouse and black lab, Oshie.

-NOTE: While I am one of the pastors at Pilgrims and have been heavily influenced by this radical, risk-taking, prophetic community, the thoughts on this blog are my own.
+NOTE: While I have been influenced and formed by numerous communities of justice and faith, the thoughts on this blog are my own.